DarlingtonProgramming/DarBots-Shared-Doc/sharedlib/README.md

 # [Darbots FTC SharedLib](https://github.com/DarlingtonProgramming/FTC-Darbots-SkyStone)

-Darbots FTC SharedLib is an opensource library written by David Cao primarily for the ease of development of the FTC competition softwares.
+Darbots FTC SharedLib is an opensource library, initiated and maintained by DarBots, primarily for the ease of development of the FTC competition softwares.
 To view the code, see [Our Repository](https://github.com/DarlingtonProgramming/FTC-Darbots-SkyStone)
+Documentation Version: V4.5.0 Alpha

 ## Major advantages

-1. Encoder + Gyro Guided + Steadily Speeding Up Autonomous X / Z Axis Movements with even fewer lines than native FTC codes.
+1. Advanced Motion Profiling / Pure Pursuit with PIDF control for Robot Movements.
-2. Position Tracker based on encoder + Vuforia.
+2. Position Tracker based on Active Wheel Encoder / Passive Wheel Encoder + Vuforia.
 3. Wrapped up season game element recognition classes.
-(Both Tensorflow Skystone Recognition + Vuforia Skystone Recognition)
+(Tensorflow Skystone Recognition + Vuforia Skystone Recognition + DarBots Customized Vuforia Targets + PixelCounter Sampler)
 4. Prevention of DC Motor from stalling by adding a time limit to each motor movement
 5. Ability to use DC Motor as a servo (through encoders)
 6. Easy Logging functionalities.